 If you are a business owner, CEO or leader of a sales team, you must get your organization moving in the right direction right now.

 Think it is tough now?
-Wait a little while until your financially stronger or more strategic hustling rivals start peeling off your best accounts.
+If you decide to do nothing of substance and wait for a ‘better time” when facing tough economic challenges, your financially stronger or more strategic hustling rivals will start peeling off your best accounts.
 Then you will be a real professor of pain.

 This is a “decisive moment” in the life of your business or sales career.
 You must act now on the right strategic response and balance defensive (cost-cutting to survive) and offensive tactics (new investments, new markets) to emerge able to compete and quite possibly outperform competitors.